godalming123/blog/my_collections/_tuturiols/2021-10-21-my-linux-setup.md

 	bspc node -v {-20 0,0 20,0 -20,20 0}

 ```
+#### Picom
-Next we need to cofigure picom as you can already see from my `bspwmrc` I use picoms window fade feature so theres a nice animation when I open a window I also use rounded corners anyway heres the config:
+Next we need to cofigure picom as you can already see from my `bspwmrc` I use picoms window fade feature so theres a nice animation when I open a window I also use rounded corners which can be set by the `round-corners` varieble.
 ```
 ~/.config/picom/picom.conf
 ```